zolweb/docker-npm/README.md

 #### Images & Wrapper Scripts

-The [images](https://hub.docker.com/r/mkenney/npm/tags/) contain the current stable `node` and `npm` binaries for [`debian:wheezy`](https://hub.docker.com/_/debia:node:3.4`](https://hub.docker.com/_/node](https://github.com/mkenney/docker-npm/tree/master/bin) available in the [source repository](https://github.com/mkenney/docker-npm), the current directory is mounted into `/src` inside the container and a [wrapper script](https://github.com/mkenney/docker-scripts/blob/master/container/run-as-user) executes the specified command as a user who's `uid` and `gid` matches those properties on that directory.
-This way any output is writtennode:8.12-alpineirectory owner/group instead of roo random user.
+The [images](https://hub.docker.com/r/mkenney/npm/tags/) contain the latest stable `bower`, `generate-md`, `grunt`, `gulp`, `node`, `npm`, and `yarn`, binaries for [`node`](https://hub.docker.com/_/node/).
+When using the [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) available in the [source repository](https://github.com/mkenney/docker-npm), the current directory is mounted into `/src` inside the container and a [wrapper script](https://github.com/mkenney/docker-scripts/blob/master/container/run-as-user) executes the specified command as a user who's `uid` and `gid` matches those properties on that directory.
+This way any output is written as the directory owner/group instead of root or a random user.

-https://hub.docker.com/r/library/node/tags/8.12-alpine/m `gid` to execute as:
+The included [`run-as-user`](https://github.com/mkenney/docker-scripts/tree/master/container) script has three methods of determining which `uid` and `gid` to execute as:

 * By default, it will execute with a `uid` and `gid` that matches the current directory (the one that gets mounted into `/src`).
 * In order to take advantage of public key authentication when installing packages from private repositories, all the wrapper scripts will attempt to mount your `~/.ssh` directory into the container.
 When that is successful, the script will run as the `uid` and `gid` of the owner of `~/.ssh` (you).